22 Must-See Stops on Going-to-the-Sun Road in Glacier National Park

 McDonald Falls is a short drive from the Lake McDonald Lodge.
 The pullout area is nice sized.
 There is a viewing area to take pictures of the falls.
 If you want to go down to the falls, you can head east once in the parking area.
 There is a short trail that leads down to the falls.

-6. Avalanche Creek and Trail of the Cedars
+6. Avalanche Lake and Trail of the Cedars

 7. West Tunnel